J1989V/Data-Classification-App/README.md

-# popi-classifier
+# Data-Classification-App

-This repo is being used for CMPG323's "project 2".
+This repository is for CMPG323 (Project 2)